OfficialPixelBrush/beta-wiki/networking/packets/025-spawn-painting.md

 | --------- | ----------- |
 | `0x19`    | Clientbound |

 Sent to the client when a painting entity should be spawned.
-All coordinates are in [entity space](../terminology#entity-space).
+The position is in [block space](../terminology#block-space).

 ## Serverbound